Corporations and Limited liability companies

 - Limited Partnership– liability protection for some, but not all owners

 - Limited Liability Company (LLC) – liability protection for owners

 - Corporation (for-profit) – liability protection for owners

-The key to protection from liability of shareholders, directors and officers of a closely held corporation is in carefully maintaining the corporate separateness through observance of the corporate formalities.
+The key to protection from liability for the shareholders, directors, and officers of a closely held corporation, and for members and managers of an LLC, is in carefully maintaining the separateness of the business entity through strict observance of business legal formalities.

-Forming and operating an LLC or a Corporation is a bit more complicated and costly, but well worth the trouble for most small businesses.
-The main benefit of an LLC or a Corporation is that these structures limit the owners' personal liability for business debts and court judgments against the business.
+Forming and operating an LLC or a Corporation is a bit more complicated and costly than operating a sole proprietorship or partnership, but well worth the trouble for most small businesses.
+The main benefit of an LLC or a Corporation is that these structures limit the personal liability of owners for business debts, liabilities and judgments against the business.

-What sets the corporation apart from all other types of businesses is that a corporation is an independent legal and tax entity, separate from the people who own, control and manage it.
-Corporations and LLCs are highly desirable for business owners who either, 1) run a risk of being sued, or 2) have substantial personal assets they want to protect from business creditors.
+Corporations and LLCs are distinct from other types of companies in that they are independent legal and tax entities, separate from the people who own, control and manage them.
+Corporations and LLCs are highly desirable for people who either: (1) run a risk of being sued; or (2) have substantial assets that they would like to shield from business creditors.

-Piercing the corporate veil should not be confused, however, with direct personal liability.
-If a business owner takes some action (or fails to take some action that he is legally obligated to take), the responsibility for resulting damage or injury is the individual's, whether or not the business is incorporated or organized as an LLC.
-Incorporating or forming an LLC will also not help a professional avoid liability for his or her malpractice.
+Piercing the corporate veil should not be confused with direct personal liability.
+If a business owner takes some action (or fails to take some action that he is legally obligated to take), the responsibility for any resulting damage or injury is the individual's and possibly the companies, whether or not the company is incorporated or organized as an LLC.
+Also, incorporating or forming an LLC will not help a professional avoid liability for his or her malpractice.

-Business owners will also be responsible for company liabilities if they agree to guaranty a company debt, or if the company debt appears to be the debt of the individual.
+Business owners will also be responsible for company liabilities if they agree to guarantee a company debt, or if the company debt appears to be the debt of the individual.

-Please contact our office for a consultation if you wish to discuss this further, including the specific factors that the Court considers when holding a business owner liable.
+Please contact our office for a consultation if you wish to discuss this further, including specific factors and legal formalities that the Court considers when piercing the corporate veil.